JindouDai/H2H-GCN/README.md

 #### Directory:
-   --data                     dataset files, including the "disease_lp" and "disease_nc"
+       data                     datasets files, including the "disease_lp" and "disease_nc"
-   --layers                   include a centroid-based classification and layers used in H2H-GCN
+       layers                   include a centroid-based classification and layers used in H2H-GCN
        log                      path to save logs
        manifolds                include the Lorentz manifold and the Stiefel manifold
        model_save               path to save trained models
        models                   encoder for graph embedding and decoder for post-processing
        optimizers               optimizers for orthogonal parameters
        utils                    utility modules and functions
        config.py                config file
        train.py                 run this file to start the training
        requirements.txt         requirements file
        README.md                README file

 ### References